 Queer Legacies, New Solidarities

-It has been over four decades since second-wave feminism and Gay Liberation.
-2018 is the 40th anniversary of the Australian Lesbian and Gay Archives.
-In bringing together the Australian Lesbian and Gay Archives and the Australian Women’s and Gender Studies Association for the first time, this conference aims to reflect on collective histories and explore what kinds of solidarities can take us into the future.
-In the context of the marriage debate and its aftermath and renewed debates about patriarchy and misogyny, the activist and intellectual work of the 1970s is being revisited in a variety of ways.
+From 22-24 November 2018, Deakin Gender and Sexuality Studies, The Australian Women’s and Gender Studies Association & The Australian Lesbian and Gay Archives presented the Queer Legacies, New Solidarities conference.
+Staged at Deakin University and the State Library of Victoria, the conference reflected on the 40 years since Gay liberation and second-wave feminism, as well as the 40th anniversary of the Australian Lesbian and Gay archives.
+The conference brought together the Australian Lesbian and Gay Archives and the Australian Women’s and Gender Studies Association for the first time, this conference aimed to reflect on collective histories and explore what kinds of solidarities could take us into the future.
+In the context of the marriage debate and its aftermath and renewed debates about patriarchy and misogyny, the activist and intellectual work of the 1970s was revisited in a variety of ways.
 Similarly, activist campaigns across a range of issues including indigenous sovereignty, the detention of refugees, disability rights and cuts to welfare programmes have renewed a focus on practices of solidarity and coalitionist politics associated with the 1970s.
-As a conference that invites people who are both inside and outside of universities, it is an exciting opportunity to reflect on ways for doing work in sex, gender and sexuality across university and community settings.
+As a conference that invited people who were both inside and outside of universities, it was an exciting opportunity to reflect on ways for doing work in sex, gender and sexuality across university and community settings.

-This conference invites presentations and panels on a wide variety of historical and contemporary topics, from a wide variety of disciplinary backgrounds, related to sex, gender and sexuality, including work on masculinity and heterosexuality.
-In particular, we encourage feminist, lesbian, gay, bisexual, transgender, intersex and queer work.
-We invite critical and creative contributions, presented individually or collectively.
+This conference invited presentations and panels on a wide variety of historical and contemporary topics, from a wide variety of disciplinary backgrounds, related to sex, gender and sexuality, including work on masculinity and heterosexuality.
+In particular, we encouraged feminist, lesbian, gay, bisexual, transgender, intersex and queer work.
+We invited critical and creative contributions, presented individually or collectively.

-“Queer Legacies, New Solidarities” is supported by Deakin Gender and Sexuality Studies and it brings together, for the first time, the Australian Women’s and Gender Studies Association & the Australian Lesbian and Gay Archives.
-It is the 18th conference in ALGA’s HomoHistories conference series and is the 2018 conference within AWGSA’s bi-annual national conference series.
-ALGA celebrates its 40th anniversary this year and the conference is part of its anniversary celebrations marking four decades of collecting and preserving Australian queer history.
+“Queer Legacies, New Solidarities” was supported by Deakin Gender and Sexuality Studies and brought together, for the first time, the Australian Women’s and Gender Studies Association & the Australian Lesbian and Gay Archives.
+It was the 18th conference in ALGA’s HomoHistories conference series and was the 2018 conference within AWGSA’s bi-annual national conference series.
+ALGA celebrated its 40th anniversary this year and the conference was part of its anniversary celebrations marking four decades of collecting and preserving Australian queer history.